d12frosted/elpa-mirror/melpa/log4j-mode-readme.txt

 syntax highlighting, change the variables `log4j-match-error-regexp' etc.

+To customize whether to syntax highlight the complete log record, or just the matched keyword, change variable `log4j-highlight-only-keyword'.

 You can also customize the regular expressions that are used to find the beginning and end of multi-line log records.
 However, in many cases this will not be necessary.
 Log4j mode can automatically detect single-line and